What does an AI-powered marketing agency actually do differently?

 That last bit was hard for some of the team to get their heads around.
 Why are we building a tool to optimise content for AI search when we could just do it on retainer?
 Because that’s what we do now.
 We build the fix, not rent the labour.

-Ok, time to be searingly honest about something.
-Searingly.
-Big word for me.
+Ok, time to be searingly honest about something (searingly?!).
 But I wanted to build things.
 I’m sort of an accidental marketing person.
 In fact, I’m not a marketing person.
 I sometimes wonder how I ended up running a marketing agency.
 I studied Computer Science.
-When I was about sixteen I built an entire online game in something called Graal.
-The whole thing: levels, quests, NPC scripting, the lot.
-Basically doing indie game development before anyone called it that.
+When I was about sixteen I built an entire online game called Graal, based on the SNES game The Legend of Zelda.
+I ran emulation websites, got paid in USD paper cheques for advertising.
+I built websites for my parents’ friends.
 That instinct to build systems, to reduce a problem to a workflow that a machine can run, has never gone away.
 Running a services business can feel restrictive when your brain works that way.
 So the shift from agency services to building AI tools wasn’t really a pivot.
 It was me finally doing what I should have been doing all along.

 The other thing I notice constantly is how many people still think AI means ChatGPT.
 Open a browser, type a prompt, get an answer.
 That’s it.
 But AI is so much more than that.
 It’s not just a tool, it’s a way of thinking about work.
 The real opportunity isn’t to automate what you already do.
 It’s to reimagine it entirely.
 What would this process look like if we designed it from scratch with AI at the centre?
 Not “how do we make this faster” but “what if we removed the manual steps altogether?”
 That’s the question most companies aren’t asking.
 And it’s the question that changed everything for us.